Eigenbahn/ai-dungeon-cli/README.md

 You'd then need to grab the _Authentication Token_ that gets retrieved in your browser [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).

-The easiest way for many might be to open the developper tools (`F12`), do a few actions in AI Dungeon and retrieve it from the `X-Auth-Token` _Request Header_ of the _POST inputs_ requests.
+The easiest way for many might be to open the developer tools (`F12`), do a few actions in AI Dungeon and retrieve it from the `X-Auth-Token` _Request Header_ of the _POST inputs_ requests.

 Then create a file `config.yml` in the same folder as `ai-dungeon-cli` with the following content: